sLill/Windows-Grep/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/slill/windows-budgetgrep/badge)](https://www.codefactor.io/repository/github/slill/windows-budgetgrep)
 ![.NET Core](https://github.com/sLill/Windows-BudgetGrep/workflows/.NET%20Core/badge.svg)

 A command line file search utility.
-Performs as well or better than paid applications like FileLocator Pro without any additional UI overhead</br>
+Performs better than paid applications like FileLocator Pro without any of the unnecessary UI overhead</br>

 -Supports-</br>
 - Filename and file content searches</br>
 - Regular Expressions</br>
 - Chained commands</br>
-- Filetype filterering</br>
-- Filesize filtering</br>
+- Filetype/Filepath/Filesize filtering</br>
-- Written output to external files</br>
+- Output to external files</br>
 - Mass replace and delete actions on queried files</br>
-- Ease of use: Runnable from Cmd, Powershell and Windows Explorer</br>
+- Ease of use: Runnable from Cmd, Powershell, Windows Explorer or headless</br>

-<i>*Be cautious when using command flags that modify files like Replace (-RX) and Delete (-DX).
-There is no confirmation on these actions.</i>
+<i>*Be cautious when using command flags that modify files or their contents like Replace (-RX) and Delete (-DX).
+There is no confirmation or undo on these actions.</i>

 <h2>== INSTALLATION ==</h2>